Skip to content

 P0004 replacement power supply for Roland JX-8P

-Guy Wilkinson's P0004 power supply is an established upgrade for many JX-10 and MKS-70 owners but few may be aware that it works just as well as a Roland JX-8P replacement power supply.
+Guy Wilkinson's P0004 power supply is an established upgrade for many JX-10 and MKS-70 owners but few may be aware that it's also the perfect Roland JX-8P replacement power supply.

-The P0004 runs cooler, is more efficient, more stable and considerably more reliable than an aging original Roland power supply.
+The P0004 is considerably more efficient, runs much cooler, is more stable and considerably more reliable than an aging original Roland power supply.

-Guy's well-designed and established P0004 addresses such concerns, as well as providing benefits such as universal power.
+Guy's well-designed and P0004 is a future-proof fix.
+Unlike a linear power supply the P0004 is of a modular switched-mode design meaning that it's 'universal'.
 Yes, that's right.
-The P0004 replacement power supply for the Roland JX-8P will work on virtually any mains voltage across the world.
+The P0004 replacement power supply for the Roland JX-8P will work on virtually any domestic voltage supply across the world.
 You don't have to switch transformer taps or use an external step up / down transformer, when moving your gear from one country / region to another.

 P0004 replacement power supply for Roland JX-8P showing voltage status LEDs